Chr15w1986/Metal-Re-injectionPP4/README.md

 ### **Navbar**

-+ Fixed Navbar allow the user easy access to all pages.
++ Fixed Navbar to allow the user easy access to all pages

-1. Tracklist, Login and Signup buttons on the navbar are the only buttons present if the user is `not` logged in.
+1. Tracklist, Login and Signup buttons on the navbar are the only buttons present if the user is `not` logged in

 <img width="700" src="static/assets/img/readme_img/features/loggedoutnavbar.png">

-2. Tracklist, Add a Track, My Tracks and Logout buttons are only present if the user has successfully logged in.
+2. Tracklist, Add a Track, My Tracks and Logout buttons are only present if the user has successfully logged in

 <img width="700" src="static/assets/img/readme_img/features/loggedinusernavbar.png">

 3. Track list is available to view to all users (logged in or not), however, the tracks cannot be played until<br>
-the user logs in, or signs up.
+the user logs in, or signs up

-4. Collapsed navbar on smaller devices to wrap in all options and assure better navbar design.
+4. Collapsed navbar on smaller devices to wrap in all options and assure better navbar design

   <img width="400" src="static/assets/img/readme_img/features/collapsed-navbar.png">

 ### **Track list page**

-1. On this page, users can view all user added tracks ordered by latest date/time added, including pagination.
+1. On this page, users can view all user added tracks ordered by latest date/time added, including pagination

   <img width="700" src="static/assets/img/readme_img/features/tracklistpage.png">

-* Each card contains Track title, Cover Artist, Original Artist, Author, Publication date and if the author owns the track, two buttons, `Edit` `Delete`.
+* Each card contains Track title, Cover Artist, Original Artist, Author, Publication date and if the author owns the track, two buttons, `Edit` `Delete`

-* The entire card is a link to the Rate a track page.
+* The entire card is a link to the Rate a track page

 ### **Rate a Track page**

-* Here the User has the ability to listen to the track and give it a rating out of 5 stars.
+* Here the User has the ability to listen to the track and give it a rating out of 5 stars

 <img width="700" src="static/assets/img/readme_img/features/rateatrackpage.png">

-  1.1 If the user is the author, the same `Edit` `Delete` buttons will be present.
+  1.1 If the user is the author, the same `Edit` `Delete` buttons will be present

 <img width="400" src="static/assets/img/readme_img/features/authoreditdelete.png">